Ivo-Balbaert/The_Way_to_Jai/book/22_Polymorphic procedures.md

 In the `convert` proc of program 22.1B, the type itself is a variable, that we call T.
 T is just a name for a generic type, it could also be S, R, U, V, or Targ and so on, or any name that starts with a capital letter.
 The $ before the T indicates that this is a compile-time type variable: it _defines_ T to be whatever type you called it with.
 T can also be used without the $ (see example 22.2_polyproc2.jai), but there must be one defining instance $T.
 There can be several different polymorphic types in a procedure (like S, T, R, and so on), in the argument list as well as return type(s) list.
-They can also be mixed with other types (?? see for example repeat in 100_)<;  >
+They can also be mixed with other types (?? see for example repeat in 100_)
 However, a definition like $T can only appear once in a polymorphic function, otherwise you get the Error: "is already defined as polymorphic variable".

 > This behavior can be shown with the info_flags POLYMORPH_MATCH and POLYMORPH_DEDUPLICATE defined in the _Compiler_ module.

+**About performance**
+There is no performance-hit with polymorphism, because it doesn't need dynamic type checking as in some languages.
+The function produced by a polymorphic call is just as low-level as a non-polymorphic one.
+The resulting code will be exactly the same, because after polymorph resolution, when we solve for $T and whatever else, the next step is just to bake out a full copy of the procedure with those types fully known.
+This can be demonstrated by comparing a dump of the byte code (see #dump § 20.2.3) of a normal proc and its polymorphic version, called with the same parameters.

 ## 22.2 Some other examples
 ### 22.2.1 T used more than once, and also used as a return type